 In the workforce, there are two kinds of workers: 1) manual laborers hired for their hands and the strength of their back; and 2) knowledge workers hired for their knowledge.

 Needless to say, in the age of the knowledge worker, the latter kind of work pays much better and is a lot easier way to earn a living.

 If you're in the knowledge worker category, it's critical that you do not take that advantaged position in life for granted.
 The key to sustaining an advantaged position is to invest in the knowledge worker's equivalent of R&D.

-The knowledge worker's R&D and key to long-term career success is continually learning new skills.
+The knowledge worker's R&D and the key to long-term career success is continually learning new skills.

 Yup, R&D = Learning New Skills